 There are many issues of concern affecting children today and not all can be listed here.
-For a guidance list, see Part 1 and Annex B in Keeping Children Safe in Education.
-The issues are often complex and overlap.
-For resources on a wide range of safeguarding topics locally https://www.wakefieldscp.org.uk/education/ https://www.npcc.police.uk/documents/Children%20and%20Young%20people/When%20to%20call%20 the%20police%20guidance%20for%20schools%20and%20colleges.pdf
+For a guidance and further resources/links list, see Part 1 and Annex B in Keeping Children Safe in Education.
+Keeping children safe in education - GOV.UK (www.gov.uk) The issues are often complex and overlap.
+For resources on a wide range of safeguarding topics locally Schools & Colleges • Wakefield Safeguarding Children (wakefieldscp.org.uk)

-We will have a consistent approach of following a robust sequential RSHE program, following our procedures and consulting with other agencies if there are any concerns with any of our pupils.
+We will have a consistent approach of following a robust sequential RSHE program to educate our students about these issues, following our procedures and consulting with other agencies if there are any concerns.